Integral modelling of weakly evaporating 3D liquid film with variable substrate heating: Introduction

-For larger $\R$, \citet{mohamed2020linear} demonstrated that the linearised Benney equation mispredicts maximum growth rates and cut-off wavenumbers compared to the linearised Navier–Stokes solution, particularly for $\R \gtrsim 10$.
+For larger $\R$, \citet{mohamed2020linear} showed that the linearised Benney equation overpredicts maximum growth rates and underpredicts cutoff wavenumbers compared with the linearised Navier–Stokes solution, particularly for $\R \gtrsim 10$.
 Integral-equation models derived via Galerkin projection \citep{ruyer2002further} are better suited for moderate $\R$ regimes.
 Representative examples include the Integral Boundary-Layer (IBL) model \citep{aktershev2013nonlinear}, employing a parabolic trial function, and the Weighted Integral Boundary-Layer (WIBL) model, using polynomial trial and test functions \citep{craster2009dynamics,kalliadasis2011falling}.
 To reduce discrepancies with the full Navier–Stokes solution, \citet{scheid2008interaction} developed a simplified second-order WIBL formulation retaining $O(\varepsilon^2)$ viscous corrections while neglecting second-order inertial terms.
-Although successful in various liquid-film problems \citep{samanta2014shear,scheid2016critical}, such models have not yet been applied to phase-changing films.
+Although successful in various liquid-film problems \citep{samanta2014shear,scheid2016critical}, such models have not yet been used for phase-changing films.

 Developing a simplified second-order WIBL model for phase-changing films is crucial for designing control strategies that enhance heat transfer via free-surface waves.
 For non-evaporating films, experiments \citep{frisk1972enhancement} and simulations \citep{goren1968mass} show that surface waves can increase heat transfer by up to 80\% relative to flat-film conditions \citep{miyara1999numerical}.
 More recent studies \citep{collignon2023heat, yoshimura1996enhancement} indicate that both periodic and solitary waves substantially enhance heat and mass transfer.
 In condensing films, \citet{aktershev2013nonlinear} found that specific wave structures increase heat transfer through the combined effects of localised thinning and large recirculation zones.